czhc/securityhub-remediations/README.md

         8. STS (only in module 4) - could also be via VPCEndpoints
         9. Cloudwatch Logs and Events - could also be via VPCEndpoints
     2. If using an S3 VPCEndpoint, access needs to be provided to a [list of public s3 buckets owned by Amazon for use with SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html#instance-profile-custom-s3-policy).
 8. Cloudtrail need to be enabled in the region
+9. An understanding of [Cloudwatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) is useful, but not required, for this Workshop

 # Modules